When W4A4 Breaks Camouflaged Object Detection: Token-Group Dual-Constraint Activation Quantization: Abstract

 \section{Abstract}

 Camouflaged object detection (COD) segments objects that intentionally blend with the background, so predictions depend on subtle texture and boundary cues.
 COD is often needed under tight on-device memory and latency budgets, making low-bit inference highly desirable.
-However, COD is unusually hard to quantify aggressively.
+However, COD is unusually hard to quantize aggressively.
 We study post-training W4A4 quantization of Transformer-based COD and find a task-specific cliff: heavy-tailed background tokens dominate a shared activation range, inflating the step size and pushing weak-but-structured boundary cues into the zero bin.
 This exposes a token-local bottleneck---remove cross-token \emph{range domination} and bound the \emph{zero-bin mass} under 4-bit activations.
 To address this, we introduce \textbf{COD-TDQ}, a \textbf{COD}-aware \textbf{T}oken-group \textbf{D}ual-constraint activation \textbf{Q}uantization method.
 COD-TDQ addresses this token-local bottleneck with two coupled steps: \textbf{D}irect-\textbf{S}um \textbf{T}oken-\textbf{G}roup (\textbf{DSTG}) assigns \emph{token-group} scales to suppress cross-token range domination, and \textbf{D}ual-\textbf{C}onstraint \textbf{R}ange \textbf{P}rojection (\textbf{DCRP}) projects each token-group clip range to keep the step-to-dispersion ratio and the zero-bin mass bounded.
 Across four COD benchmarks and two baseline models (CFRN and ESCNet), COD-TDQ consistently achieves an $S_\alpha$ score more than 0.12 higher than that of the state-of-the-art quantization method without retraining.
-The code will be released. \keywords{Camouflaged Object Detection \and Post-Training Quantization \and Token-Group Quantization \and Dual-Constraint Quantization }
+The code is available at \href{https://github.com/MCG-NKU/nku-model-compre}{https://github.com/MCG-NKU/nku-model-compre}. \keywords{Camouflaged Object Detection \and Post-Training Quantization \and Token-Group Quantization \and Dual-Constraint Quantization }